Liquid Lens-Based Imaging Receiver for MIMO VLC Systems: Introduction

 Recent advancements in optical lens technology have introduced adaptable and tunable liquid lens architectures, which offer promising potential for significantly enhancing communication efficiency by dynamically optimizing optical paths and improving signal quality~\cite{ABoagye_2023, Ndjiongue_2021, Ngatched_2021, Cheng_2021, Lee_2019, Zohrabi_2016, Tian_2022}.
 Among these innovations, liquid crystal-based structures that adjust the refractive index to manipulate light propagation direction have been thoroughly examined within the field of VLC systems~\cite{ABoagye_2023, Ndjiongue_2021}.
 In~\cite{ABoagye_2023}, a liquid crystal-based IRS is employed as a VLC transmitter to enhance data rate uniformity among users.
 Additionally, in~\cite{Ndjiongue_2021} and~\cite{Ngatched_2021}, a liquid crystal-based IRS is utilized at the receiver to dynamically steer light beams toward the effective area of the PD, thereby optimizing signal reception and improving overall communication performance.
 Although omitted in the context of VLC systems, several new non-mechanical liquid lens architectures have been proposed that can change the orientation and shape of the liquid surface and hence can control the light propagation direction~\cite{Cheng_2021, Lee_2019, Zohrabi_2016}.
 Numerous non-mechanical electro-wetting surface-based liquid lens architectures have been proposed in the literature, such as those detailed in~\cite{Cheng_2021}.
 The authors in~\cite{Lee_2019} introduced an innovative three-dimensional beam steering methodology that leverages an electro-wetting-based liquid lens in conjunction with a liquid prism, enhancing the precision of light manipulation.
 In~\cite{Zohrabi_2016}, the authors presented techniques for one- and two-dimensional beam steering employing multiple tunable liquid lenses, demonstrating significant advancements in beam control capabilities.
-Furthermore, recent research has explored the integration of liquid lens systems with mechanical structures to achieve enhanced dynamic beam steering functionalities~\cite{Tian_2022}.
+Furthermore, recent research has explored the integration of liquid lens systems with mechanical structures to achieve enhanced dynamic beam steering functionalities~\cite{Tian_2022,Zhang_2025,Lv_2025}.
 In~\cite{Tian_2022}, an adaptable liquid lens is studied which has three degrees of freedom \textit{i.e.}, focal length, azimuth angle, and polar angle.
 The adjustment of focal length is facilitated by the application of a vertical mechanical force on a ring positioned around the liquid, while a mechanical framework employs magnetic forces to enable tilting of the ring, allowing for precise modulation of both azimuth and polar angles~\cite{Tian_2022}.
+Moreover, the study in~\cite{Zhang_2025} demonstrates that the tuning capability of liquid lenses operates within a timescale of milliseconds and is practically feasible for VLC systems.
+In~\cite{Lv_2025}, a bionic optical focusable imaging system that mimics the focusing mechanism of the human eye has been proposed, featuring fast tuning capability.
 It is identified that a combination of such liquid lenses with imaging receivers and optimization of lens parameters can provide a robust solution for MIMO VLC systems under dynamic conditions.
 In particular, by adjusting the focal length and orientation angles of the lens, the MIMO receivers can focus light beams coming from LEDs on to separated PDs such that interference is minimized and can achieve full multiplexing gains.